 - Porting new KDE Applications to FreeBSD

-- Problems compiling KDE software from SVN or Git, on FreeBSD
+- Problems compiling KDE software from Git, on FreeBSD

 - Tracking down FreeBSD-specific bugs in KDE software